jonasbb/serde_with/serde_with/src/guide/serde_as.md

 You find an example in the [official serde documentation](https://serde.rs/custom-date-format.html).

 Our goal is to serialize this `Data` struct.
-Right now we do not have anything we can use to replace `???` with, since `_` only works if `RemoteType` would implement `Serialize`, which it does not.
+Right now, we do not have anything we can use to replace `???` with, since `_` only works if `RemoteType` would implement `Serialize`, which it does not.

 ```rust
 # #[cfg(FALSE)] {